shoelace-style/shoelace/docs/pages/components/select.md

 Use the `value` attribute to set the initial selection.

 When using `multiple`, the `value` _attribute_ uses space-delimited values to select more than one option.
-Note that `sl-option` values cannot contain spaces for this reason.
-If accessing or setting the `value` _property_ through Javascript, `value` is an array.
+Because of this, `<sl-option>` values cannot contain spaces.
+If you're accessing the `value` _property_ through Javascript, it will be an array.

 ```html:preview
 <sl-select value="option-1 option-2" multiple clearable>